Environment Configuration

 parameter can be found in the config/app.php

-file.
+file, and should be disabled in production.
 By default, the value is loaded from the APP_DEBUG

 environment variable.
 After the installation, the debug mode is enabled in the .env